The role of Maniram Dewan in the revolt of 1857 in Assam

 Maniram got huge success within some time through this business and slowly slowly raising himself own as the competitor of Britisher’s tea business.

-To prevent his growth they created some rules and regulations (such as increasing land Tex), which later became a very big problem for him.
+To prevent his growth they created some rules and regulations (such as increasing land Tex), which later caused a very big problem for him.

-Because of these steps from the British, he and his family also fall down into financial crisis.
+Because of these steps from the British, he and his family also fall down into a financial crisis at that time.

 Why Maniram Dewan Revolt?

 The personalities who first invited British imperialists to Assam were now able to understand, if the people of Assam are to be respected in their own land then the rule of old Ahom kingdom will have to be re-established again.

 That is why they were now in the process of establishing Kandapeswar Singha in the palace, who was a grandson of Ahom King Purandar Singha.

 Till then Maniram and co-operators did not try yet to take extremist steps against the British Empire.